Remosy/-/README.md

 Algorithms: GAIL, off-policy PPO

 # Warnning
-* This project only support Mac user and Linux user
+* This project only supports Mac user and Linux user
 * This project uses Python3

 # Step 0